AMPL#

 addlistener(ampl, 'Output', @(h,e)disp(e.msg));

-At this point, every AMPL output will be redirected to the anonymous function (disp(e.msg))
+At this point, every AMPL output will be redirected to the anonymous function (disp(e.msg)

 Description

-After initialization with AMPL.initializeEvents, this event is fired whenever the underlying AMPL interpreter prints somethig on screen.
+the underlying AMPL interpreter prints somethig on screen.